Computable analysis: Type 2 Turing Machines

 A Type 2 Turing machine is a Turing machine with three tapes: An input tape, which is read-only; a working tape, which can be written to and read from; and, notably, an output tape, which is "append-only".

 Real numbers

 In this context, real numbers are represented as arbitrary infinite sequences of symbols.
 These sequences could for instance represent the digits of a real number.
-Such sequences need not be computable.
-On the other hand, the programs that act on these sequences do need to be computable in a reasonable sense.
+Such sequences need not be computable — this freedom is both an important one and philosophically unproblematic.
+Note that the programs that act on these sequences do need to be computable in a reasonable sense.

+In the case of real numbers, the usual decimal or binary representations are not appropriate.
+Instead a signed digit representation first suggested by Brouwer often gets used: The number system is base 2, but the digits are $\overline 1$ (representing $-1$), 0 and 1.
+In particular, this means $1/2$ can be represented both as $0.1$ and $1. \overline1$.

+To understand why decimal notation is inappropriate, consider the problem of computing $z=x+y$ where $x = 0.(3)$ and $y=0.(6)$, and giving the result $z$ in decimal notation.
+The value of $z$ is either $0.(9)$ or $1.(0)$.
+If the latter result were given for instance, then a finite number $n$ of digits of $x$ would be read before choosing the digit $1$ before the decimal point in $z$ — but then if the $n+1$th digit of $x$ were decreased to 2, then the result for $z$ would be wrong.
+Similarly, the former choice $0.(9)$ for $z$ would be wrong sometimes.
+This is essentially the tablemaker's dilemma.

+As well as signed digits, there are analogues of Cauchy sequences and Dedekind cuts that could in principle be used instead.

 Computable functions

 Computable functions are represented as programs on a Type 2 Turing machine.
 A program is considered total (in the sense of a total function as opposed to partial function) if it takes finite time to write any number of symbols on the output tape regardless of the input.
-The programs run forever, generating increasingly more digits of the output.
+A total program runs forever, generating increasingly more digits of the output.

 Names

 Results about computability associated with infinite sets often involve namings, which are maps between those sets and recursive representations of subsets thereof.
+A naming on a set gives rise to a topology over that set, as elaborated upon below.